lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-04-20-Why-constructive.md

 \end{align*}
 $$

-Thus, we are free to use the excluded middle as much as we like provided the claim being proved is negative.
+Thus, we are free to use the excluded middle as much as we like provided the claim being proved is *negative*.
 Are any interesting statements negative?
 Here are some:

 * Fermat's last theorem, $\neg(\exists x y z n\in \mathbb{N^{+}}.\, x^n+y^n = z^n \land n>2)$
 * Goldbach's conjecture, $\neg(\exists n\in \mathbb{N}.\, n>2 \land \text{ $n$ is not the sum of two primes})$
-* Twin prime conjecture: there exists a greatest twin prime.
+* Twin prime conjecture: $\neg(\exists p.\, \text{$p$ is the greatest twin prime})$
 * The Riemann hypothesis: the nontrivial zeros of the [zeta function](https://en.wikipedia.org/wiki/Riemann_zeta_function) all have real part $1/2$

 The most celebrated conjectures in mathematics appear to be universal formulas, which means they are — even to an intuitionist — negated existentials.